benshidanny11/personal_cashbook/README.md

 ## Description

-> My expenses app is a mobile app that helps a user to track thier daily transactions.
-The My expenses app, is intended to solve a problem of spending money in useles things witch is the most commont problem that the world is facing today.
-The app helps a user to record their income and expences, it shows all the trace of money used based on daily basis and it shows the remaining amount(Balance).
+> My expenses app is a mobile app that helps users to track their daily transactions.
+The My expenses app solves the problem of spending money on useless things, this is the most common problem that the world is facing today.
+The app helps a user to record their income and expenses.
+It shows all the traces of money spent and calculates the remaining amount(Balance).

 ## Getting Started: